Give back

 Phillip Rust, Bowen Shi, Skyler Wang, Necati Cihan Camgoz, and Jean Maillard.
 2024.
 “Towards Privacy-Aware Sign Language Translation at Scale.”
 In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 8624–8641, Bangkok, Thailand.
 Association for Computational Linguistics.

 NLLB Team, Marta R. Costa-jussà*, James Cross*, Onur Çelebi*, Maha Elbayad*, Kenneth Heafield*, Kevin Heffernan*, Elahe Kalbassi*, Janice Lam*, Daniel Licht*, Jean Maillard*, Anna Sun*, Skyler Wang*, Guillaume Wenzek*, Al Youngblood*, Bapi Akula, Loic Barrault, Gabriel Mejia Gonzalez, Prangthip Hansanti, John Hoffman, Semarley Jarrett, Kaushik Ram Sadagopan, Dirk Rowe, Shannon Spruit, Chau Tran, Pierre Andrews, Necip Fazil Ayan, Shruti Bhosale, Sergey Edunov, Angela Fan, Cynthia Gao, Vedanuj Goswami, Francisco Guzmán, Philipp Koehn, Alexandre Mourachko, Christophe Ropers, Safiyyah Saleem, Holger Schwenk, and Jeff Wang.
 2024.
-“Scaling Neural Machine Translation to 200 Languages.Nature 630: 841-846. (*equal authorship)
+“Scaling Neural Machine Translation to 200 Languages.Nature 630: 841-846. (*core contributors)

 Yong, Zheng-Xin, Ruochen Zhang, Jessica Zosa Forde, Skyler Wang, Samuel Cahyawijaya, Holy Lovenia, Genta Indra Winata, Lintang Sutawika, Jan Christian Blaise Cruz, Long Phan, Yin Lin Tan, and Alham Fikri Aji.
 2023.
 “Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages.Proceedings of the Sixth Workshop on Computational Approaches to Linguistic Code-Switching, pp. 43–63.
 Association for Computational Linguistics.